As we already pointed out 1, man's goal is to merit attaching

 the sort of repose and tranquility that only someone who had achieved a

-all, true happiness only comes when one’s dreams are implemented and his worst
+all, true happiness only comes when one’s dreams are realized and his worst

-fears averted.
-And the greatest dream of the soul is to cling on to
+fears averted, and the greatest dream of the soul is to cling on to G-d

-Some might argue that it would seem better for us to have started
+In fact, some might argue that it would seem better for us to have started

-out in

-The World to Come, and thus avoided this so very long and
+out in the World to Come so as to have avoided this so very long and

 seemingly unnecessary excursion into the world with its many snares and